satpalsr/sdk/docs/server.playerui.md

 UI allows control of all in-game overlays a player sees.
 UI is controlled by HTML, CSS and JavaScript files you provide in your `assets` folder.

+<h2>Events</h2>

+This class is an EventRouter, and instances of it emit events with payloads listed under [PlayerUIEventPayloads](./server.playeruieventpayloads.md)

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `PlayerUI` class.

 ## Properties